marko-js/marko/docs/javascript-api.md

 ### render(templateData, AsyncWriter)

 Renders a template to an [AsyncWriter](https://github.com/marko-js/async-writer) instance that wraps an underlying stream.
+When rendering to an AsyncWriter, the writer will not be ended, automatically.
+You must call `out.end()` yourself.

 Example usage: